imjoy-team/ImJoy/docs/development.md

 #### icon
 Defines the icon used in the plugin menu.
+You can choose the following formats:

-You can find different icons here https://material.io/tools/icons/ and used the specified name.
-Or, you can directly copy and paste Emoji, for example from [here](https://getemoji.com/).
+ 1. Use material icons, you can find different icons here https://material.io/tools/icons/ and used the specified name;
+ 2. You can directly copy and paste Emoji, for example from [here](https://getemoji.com/).
+ 3. Specify an URL to an image in JPEG, PNG or GIF format, recommended size: 64x64.
+ 4. If you set it as `null` or `""`, it will use `extension` in material icon.

 #### inputs
 Defines the inputs with json-schema syntax (http://json-schema.org/).